| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 use something like the following:

-The getmat function reads the MATLAB v.4 "Level-1 MAT-file"
+function reads the MATLAB v.4 "Level-1 MAT-file"

 format.
 MATLAB can read and write in this format, but its default for